ablestack/nestjs-bff/README.md

 # Notes

-- The API can run independently from the CLI
+- The Backend can run independently from the CLI
-- The CLI requires the API to compile and run
+- The CLI requires the Backend to compile and run
-- The webclient can run independently, but requires the API to be running to complete API requests, including for authentication
+- The Client can run independently, but requires the Backend to be running to complete requests, including for authentication

 # Contributions